Diffusion of charged particles in a stochastic force-free magnetic field: Force-free field

-We now average over initial velocities, considering the magnitude of the velocity is constant, $| v | = v_0$.
-Suppose that at the initial time $t = 0$ the coordinate $z = z_0$ and the velocity components are given in the form
+To proceed, we perform the averaging over the direction of initial velocity.
+We consider that the velocity magnitude is constant, $|{\w v}| = v_0 $.
+Suppose that at the initial moment $ t_0 $ the coordinate $z(t_0) = z_0$ and the particle velocity is